Developmental Research Program Abstracts

 Prostate-Specific Membrane Antigen (PSMA) in Hepatocellular Carcinoma

 The principal investigators of this project are David A. Woodrum, M.D., Ph.D., and Scott M. Thompson, M.D., Ph.D., both in the Department of Radiology at Mayo Clinic in Rochester, Minnesota.

 Current molecular imaging strategies to diagnose and monitor liver cancer are not very effective.
 There's a vital need to identify new molecular targets to more effectively diagnose and treat liver cancer.
 This research project should provide important information that can be used to translate new liver cancer imaging and therapies to patients.

-The principal investigator of this project is Liu Yang, M.B.B.S., a gastroenterologist and transplant hepatologist at Mayo Clinic in Jacksonville, Florida.
+The principal investigator for this project is Baoan Ji, M.D., Ph.D., a cancer biology researcher at Mayo Clinic in Jacksonville, Florida.